Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [NIPS 2019] ([paper](https://arxiv.org/pdf/1906.00562.pdf)) Learning to Self-Train for Semi-Supervised Few-Shot Classification
   - Label the query set for the first run, then retrain the model with the pseudo label for the second run.
 (Simple but effective)

+- [ICLR 2021 oral] ([paper](https://arxiv.org/pdf/2010.07734.pdf)) SELF-TRAINING FOR FEW-SHOT TRANSFER ACROSS EXTREME TASK DIFFERENCES
+  - Focusing on the task where the difference between base and novel is as extreme
+  - They assume few-shot learning tech fail to bridge extreme difference and self-supervised tech fail when they ignore inductive biases from ImageNet
+  - They pretrained on source domain, then use pre-trained backbone to grouping unlabeled samples then re-training on it.

 ### Results in Datasets
 Basically, we use [Omniglot](https://github.com/brendenlake/omniglot), [mini-Imagenet](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning),